Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

 Cody Bellinger At The Plate

-- Among the qualified batters in baseball, his batting average ranks fifth, his on-base percentage ranks 21st, and he is eighth in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks fifth, his on-base percentage ranks 25th, and he is eighth in the league in slugging.

-- Bellinger is batting .333 with two homers during his last games and is riding a nine-game hitting streak.
+- Bellinger has picked up a hit in 75.7% of his 111 games this season, with multiple hits in 35.1% of them.

-- Bellinger has an RBI in 52 of 110 games this year, with multiple RBI in 19 of them.
-He has also driven in three or more of his team's runs in 10 contests.
+- In 52 games this season (46.8%), Bellinger has picked up an RBI, and in 19 of those games (17.1%) he had two or more.
+He has also driven home three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.